eric-culhane/eric-culhane.github.io/biography.md

 Contact: eric.culhane@gmail.com or
-<a href="https://www.linkedin.com/in/eric-culhane/">connect with me on LinkedIn</a>
+<a href="https://www.linkedin.com/in/eric-culhane/">Connect with me on LinkedIn</a>

 Editor and assistant editor experienced in creating engaging home entertainment, pre-release, and custom content videos for theatrical film marketing.
 Passionate about cutting a variety of content, including narrative film, music videos and experimental short-form work.
-Versatile experience creating innovative, stylized pieces that engage audiences and support dynamic entertainment campaigns.
+Versatile experience creating innovative, stylized pieces that engage audiences and support dynamic entertainment marketing campaigns.

 B.A. in Media Studies from Pomona College.